torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 Many PCI bus controllers are able to detect a variety of hardware PCI errors on the bus, such as parity errors on the data and address buses, as well as SERR and PERR errors.
-Some of the more advanced chipsets are able to deal with these errors; these include PCI-E chipsets, and the PCI-host bridges found on IBM Power4, Power5 and Power6-based pSeries boxes.
+Some of the more advanced chipsets are able to deal with these errors; these include PCIe chipsets, and the PCI-host bridges found on IBM Power4, Power5 and Power6-based pSeries boxes.
 A typical action taken is to disconnect the affected device, halting all I/O to it.
 The goal of a disconnection is to avoid system